qormiman/xirja-backend/PROGRESS.md

     `user_price` table, new API endpoints, site-vs-mine trust logic, plus the UI hook in Shopping mode.

-**Task 1 — "My list" — DONE, 25 Sept.** Four gaps closed in `App.js`
-(`xirja-app` repo), verified by re-cloning the live repo and diffing (diff contains only the additive changes below, nothing else touched), plus the manual bracket-balance and styles-used-vs-defined checks (still no real JS/JSX parser available in this sandbox — `npm install` for one is blocked here by the registry returning 403; `acorn`'s CLI is present but doesn't support JSX).
-Not yet confirmed by the owner on-device — that confirmation is the actual close-out for this task.
+**Task 1 — "My list" — DONE, 25 Sept**, including a follow-up round of fixes after the owner tested the first version on a real device.
+Verified both rounds by re-cloning the live repo and diffing (each diff contains only the intended additive changes, nothing else touched), plus the manual bracket-balance and styles-used-vs-defined checks (still no real JS/JSX parser available in this sandbox — `npm install` for one is blocked here by the registry returning 403; `acorn`'s CLI is present but doesn't support JSX).
+First round:
-- **Per-item savings**: `ListRow` now shows "save €X.XX" under the price, computed as `(most expensive listed store's price − cheapest price) × quantity`, only when an item is actually priced at more than one store.
+- **Per-item savings**: `ListRow` shows "save €X.XX" under the price, computed as `(most expensive listed store's price − cheapest price) × quantity`, only when an item is actually priced at more than one store.
-  The list header's subtitle-area CTA (see below) also shows the list's total potential savings the same way.
 - **"Browse" shortcut**: a small button next to the add-item input, navigates straight to the Browse tab (`navigation.navigate("Browse")`).
-- **"Find the best prices →" bottom CTA**: a button pinned under the list (shown once it has at least one item) that jumps straight to Compare (`navigation.navigate("CompareTab")`), and includes the total potential savings figure when there is one.
+- **"Find the best prices →" bottom CTA**: a button pinned under the list (shown once it has at least one item) that jumps straight to Compare (`navigation.navigate("CompareTab")`), and includes the list's total potential savings figure when there is one.
 - **Editable list label**: a new, purely cosmetic, LOCAL-ONLY label (e.g.
   "WEEKLY SHOP") shown under the "My list" title, tap-to-edit, persisted via `AsyncStorage` per device (`xirja_list_label_<deviceId>`) the same way Shopping mode's checked-off state is — deliberately NOT synced to the backend, since there's still only one unnamed list per device in the real data model (`app_list`/`app_list_item`), so a per-device cosmetic label needs no schema or API change.

-Defaults to "WEEKLY SHOP" the first time; hydrates before its own save effect can run, same guard pattern as `checkedItemsHydrated`.
+**Real discrepancy #7, found by the owner testing the real installed APK (not Snack)**: the header ("My list") rendered underneath the phone's own status bar (clock/wifi/battery), and the bottom tab bar showed broken/blank icon glyphs above each label.
+Root cause of the header bug: `SafeAreaView` was being imported from `"react-native"` itself, not from `"react-native-safe-area-context"`.
+The plain React Native `SafeAreaView` only does anything on iOS — on Android it's a no-op plain `View` that reserves zero space for the status bar, so nothing before this ever actually protected the header on Android; Snack's web preview has no real status bar to overlap, which is why this was invisible until the app was actually installed on a phone.
+Fixed by importing `SafeAreaView` from `"react-native-safe-area-context"` instead (already a dependency, already used for `SafeAreaProvider`) — that version pads correctly on both platforms.
+For the tab bar icons: `App.js` never actually defined any `tabBarIcon` — worth remembering that leaving it unset isn't a safe no-icon fallback across every React Navigation/Expo SDK combination, it can render broken placeholder glyphs instead.
+Fixed by adding a small `TabIcon` component built entirely from plain `View`s (a stacked-lines icon, a magnifying glass, a bar chart) — deliberately NOT an icon font library like `@expo/vector-icons`, since that needs to be resolved and bundled by Metro at build time and this project has already lost real build time twice to exactly that class of dependency-resolution problem (the SDK 51→54 drift, the missing `babel-preset-expo`).
+A few `View`s have no version to drift and nothing to fail to resolve.

+**Also fixed on the same pass, all owner-requested design tweaks**: removed "(e.g. Milk)" from the add-item placeholder (now just "Add an item…");
+removed the price total from the header entirely (no more "€X.XX at cheapest prices" line); the item count is now a bigger, bolder number on the right-hand side of the header instead of buried in a subtitle sentence;
+and the "Find the best prices" button is now a neutral dark color instead of the app's green — a deliberate placeholder, since a full color pass across the app is a separate, later decision once the design itself is settled, not something to get ahead of one button at a time.

+Not yet confirmed by the owner on-device after this second round — that confirmation is the actual close-out for this task.

 ## How to keep this file honest